 There are clinical definitions, this based on case studies of this personality disorder.

-The most common traits of the classic narcissist, includes they having a grandiose feeling of self-importance, to mask their low self-esteem.
+A common trait of the classic narcissist, is they having a grandiose feeling of self-importance, to mask their low self-esteem.

 They have preoccupied thoughts of having unlimited power, success, brilliance, or beauty in the small domain they govern.
 They believe they’re genuinely special, having a sense of entitlement.